owncloud-archive/documentation/admin_manual/configuration/auth_ldap.rst

 At the moment, only secondary groups are read.
 That means that only the groups are retrieved, which are returned by the attribute auto-detected (or manually chosen) in Group-Member association.
-Primary groups are not being taken into account.
+Primary groups are not taken into account.

 User and Group Mapping